pydemic/hcap/README.md

 You can list all options with `inv -l`.

+The `inv db-fake` command creates a few useful users that you can use to interact with the platform under different roles.

+* **admin:** The superuser, e-mail: admin@admin.com, password: admin.
+* **user:** A regular user that just sign up, e-mail: user@user.com, password: user.
+* **notifier:** A user authorized to notify for a hospital, e-mail: notifier@notifier.com, password: notifier.
+* **manager:** A user authorized manage notifiers for a given state, e-mail: manager@manager.com, password: manager.

+It also populates the database with a few additional entries.
+The manager has a few authorized and non-authorized notifiers to play with.
+The notifier is registered to a healthcare unit and already has a small history of notifications.

 ### Getting started with Docker

 If you prefer Docker ask someone in the dev team to fill up this section ;-)